 Lord James O’Shaughnessy – Worked with Gove at Policy Exchange and runs an education charity called Floreat Education Academies Trust.
 David Cameron’s former Director of Policy.

-George Eustice – A former Conservative MP with links to Business for Sterling (Cummings former campaign).
+George Eustice – Is a Conservative MP with links to Business for Sterling (Cummings former campaign).

 Henry Cook – Former SPAD to Michael Gove and Vote Leave associate.